Che Moorhead channels his inner Aaron Neville in the jazz piece titled, "Hercules."

-Thersites cowers and begs not to be killed by Hector (Sam Newman), a Trojan warrior.
+Thersites begs not to be killed by Hector (Sam Newman), a Trojan warrior.

-Troilus is angered when he secretly witnesses an intimate exchange between Cressida and Greek warrior Diomedes (Charlie Wiebe).
+Troilus witnesses an exchange between Cressida and Greek warrior Diomedes (Charlie Wiebe).

 Homer (Danny Tran Ho) excitedly announces to Calliope (Kyrsten Lewey), the muse of epic poetry, that he will name his new piece, "The Iliad."

-The Muses, whose jobs are to inspire the arts and sciences, wonder what role they have in the war.
+The Muses wonder what role they have in the war.

-Troilus and Pandarus joyously embrace at the thought of Cressida meeting Troilus.
+Troilus and Pandarus embrace at the thought of Cressida meeting Troilus.